 The Tax Cuts and Jobs Act (TCJA) of 2017 eliminated the entertainment deduction but kept the deduction for travel expenses generally intact.
-Major changes to business meal expenses were initially introduced by the IRS without providing clear and comprehensive guidance, leaving business owners uncertain about what can be deducted against earned income.
+Major changes to business meal expense deductions were initially introduced by the IRS without providing clear and comprehensive guidance, leaving business owners uncertain about what can be deducted against earned income.
+Proposed regulations were released on February 21, 2020.
+A taxpayer may rely on the proposed regulations and/or rely on interim guidance until the regulations are finalized.
 Read on for a breakdown of key takeaways from the TCJA changes and how they may impact you.

 - Prior to 2018, unreimbursed employee travel expenses were deductible as miscellaneous deductions subject to a 2% adjusted gross income (AGI) limitation on the employee’s personal income tax return, Form 1040.
-Typical unreimbursed expenses such as hotel costs, airfare, parking, mileage, and rental car fees were allowable deductions until TCJA repealed 2% miscellaneous deductions, which included unreimbursed employee travel expenses.
+Typical unreimbursed expenses such as hotel costs, airfare, parking, mileage, and rental car fees were allowable deductions until TCJA suspended 2% miscellaneous deductions through 2025.

 - Businesses and self-employed individuals can still deduct eligible travel expenses on their business return or Schedule C.